TomOerlemans/FeedbackFruits-Chatbot/README.md

 ## How it works

-The ChatterBot library comes with several useful adapters, these are used for: input/output, data storage and as logic adapters for matching input and output.
+The ChatterBot library comes with several useful adapters, and these are used for: input/output, data storage and as logic adapters for matching input and output.
 For this project the terminal adapter is used for input and output, and the Json file storage adapter is used for data storage.
 These adapters were picked as they need the least amount of additional software and are best suited for quick development.
 The Closest Match Adapter is used to match input and output.
 This adapter was chosen because it showed the best tradeoff between computation time and accuracy during testing.

 The Closest Match Adapter uses the fuzzywuzzy library to compute the Levenshtein distance.
 This algorithm computes the distance between two strings, as the minimum number of character edits needed to change one string into another.